zhihuammu/ODE-book/chaps/03/chap03_5_predictorCorrector.md

     |2 | 0.2 | 1.0187308 | 0.1812692|
     |3 | 0.3 | 1.0408182 | 0.2591818|

-- Steps 2 and 3 - using the starting values we can now advance the solution to $x = {0.4}$, i.e. to calculate $y_4$ using the
-    following $4^\text{th}$ Adams--Bashforth formula:
+- Step 2 - using the starting values we can now advance the solution to $x = {0.4}$, i.e. to calculate $y_4$ using the following $4^\text{th}$ Adams--Bashforth formula: